Chymyst/chymyst-core/doc/joinrun.md

  2 * 2 - add tests for Pool such that we submit a closure that sleeps and then submit another closure.
 Should get / or not get the RejectedExecutionException

  2 * 2 - add tests that time out on a blocking molecule and then reply to it.
 Should not cause errors.
 Also, sending out a blocking molecule and then timing out should remove the blocking molecule - implement and test that too.

+ 3 * 3 - fix possible bug: when `usedInputs` are injected, `inject` is always used, but `inject` assumes non-blocking molecule.
+Refactor `inject` so that it accepts any molecule and delegates to `injectNonBlocking` and `injectBlocking`.
+Or refactor such that this is not necessary (let molecules inject themselves with the correct method of JoinDefinition).